Atla palicei

+Taxonomy

-Atla palicei is a species of saxicolous (rock-dwelling), crustose lichen in the family Verrucariaceae.
-Found in Sweden, it was formally described as a new species in 2008 by Sanja Savić and Leif Tibell.
+The lichen was formally described as a new species in 2008 by Sanja Savić and Leif Tibell.
 The type specimen was collected in the Kärkevagge valley (Låktatjåkka, Kiruna Municipality), where it was found near a stream growing on a west-facing calcareous boulder.
 It is only known to occur in the Torne Lappmark in Sweden at elevations between 410 and 650 m, but the authors suggest that it is "probably overlooked elsewhere".
-The lichen has a blackish-brown, scurfy thallus that is diffusely areolate, and ascospores measuring 43–51 by 23–26 μm.
+The type specimen was collected by the Czech lichenologist Zdeněk Palice, for whom the species is named.

+In 2016, Juha Pykälä and Leena Myllys reported a specimen from Finland that was initially identified as A. palicei based on morphological features.
+However, molecular analysis showed that the internal transcribed spacer (ITS) DNA sequence of this specimen differed from the type specimen by about 3%, which is at the threshold typically used for distinguishing fungal species.
+The Finnish specimen also had slight morphological differences, including a thinner involucrellum (70–90 μm thick compared to 90–110 μm in the type specimen) and a less developed, non-areolate thallus.
+Despite these differences, the authors provisionally maintained this specimen within A. palicei, noting that additional material would be needed to determine whether it represents a distinct but closely related species.